Mount Hermon: 1967 Six-Day War

 During the Six-Day War in June 1967, a part of Mount Hermon in Syria was captured by Israel.

 1973 Yom Kippur War

 This part was regained by Syria on October 6, 1973, the first day of the Yom Kippur War, following the First Battle of Mount Hermon.
 After being repelled in the Second Battle of Mount Hermon, the IDF recaptured both the formerly Israeli-occupied sector and the pre-Yom Kippur War Syrian-controlled sector on October 21, 1973, during Operation Dessert, also known as the Third battle of Mount Hermon.

-After 1973
+1974-2024

 The pre-Yom Kippur War Syrian-controlled sector was returned to Syria after the war.